redskittle/doxbomber/README.md

 A little php script that will paste false doxes to a variety of websites.

 Release notes for v0.4:

--Made a few small revisions
+*Made a few small revisions

--Added birthdays, random age selector, couple of other things
+*Added birthdays, random age selector, couple of other things

--Made the USERNAME section a bit easier to use
+*Made the USERNAME section a bit easier to use

--Added some documentation to help users
+*Added some documentation to help users

--Added titles
+*Added titles

 Made by a couple of anons.